 Day 02: Baku

-This morning we tour the Gobustan Rock Art Cultural Landscape*, which covers three areas of a plateau of rocky boulders rising out of the semi-desert of central Azerbaijan, with an outstanding collection of more than 6,000 rock engravings bearing testimony to 40,000 years of rock art.
-The site also features the remains of inhabited caves, settlements and burials, all reflecting an intensive human use by the inhabitants of the area during the wet period that followed the last Ice Age, from the Upper Paleolithic to the Middle Ages.
-Next we visit the Walled City of Baku*, built on a site inhabited since the Palaeolithic period, the Walled City of Baku reveals evidence of Zoroastrian, Sasanian, Arabic, Persian, Shirvani, Ottoman, and Russian presence in cultural continuity.
+Take a step back in history as we enjoy a morning tour of Gobustan Rock Art Cultural Landscape*, a plateau of boulders offering an outstanding collection of more than 6,000 rock engravings bearing testimony to 40,000 years of rock art.
+The site also features the remains of inhabited caves, settlements and burials, all reflecting intensive human use by the inhabitants of the area from the Upper Paleolithic to the Middle Ages.
+Next we discover the Walled City of Baku*, built on a site inhabited since the Paleolithic period.
+The city’s core provides a tantalizing combination of Zoroastrian, Sasanian, Arabic, Persian, Shirvani, Ottoman and Russian influences.
 We explore the Inner City (Icheri Sheher), which has preserved much of its 12th century defensive walls; the 12th century Maiden Tower (Giz Galasy), built over earlier structures and the 15th century Palace of the Shirvanshah, one of the gems of Azerbaijan's architecture.
 (B, D)

 Day 03: Baku